 Elimination and Weight Gain

 The inability to properly eliminate food wastes leads to a buildup of toxins in the body.
 Toxic buildup intensifies constipation and bloating, leading to fluid retention and puffiness.
 Eating foods that are high in fat on a regular basis slows down digestive processes, as these foods take longer to break down.
 Fatty foods also tend to be higher in calories, so eating too many will lead to weight gain.
 Not all fats are bad for you, however -- you need healthy fats for good brain and heart health.
 Replace unhealthy trans and saturated fats with healthier monounsaturated and polyunsaturated fats found in avocados, nuts, seeds and olive oil.
-A study published in "Diabetes Care" in 2009 found that calorie-restricted diets high in monounsaturated fats benefited weight loss and body composition in diabetic subjects.
+A study published in "Diabetes Care" in 2009 found that calorie-restricted diets high in monounsaturated fats benefited weight loss and body composition in people who had diabetes.

 Fiber and Digestion